buxxi/MMM-IndoorClimate-Endpoint/README.md

 3. Done!

 ## Send data to the module
-An example how to provide the magic mirror with an indoor temperature ``curl -X POST -d 'temp=<VALUE>' http://<IP>:<PORT>/indoor-temperature`` Where the arguments are:
+An example how to provide the magic mirror with an indoor temperature.

+``curl -X POST -d 'temp=<VALUE>' http://<IP>:<PORT>/indoor-temperature``

+Where the arguments are:
 1. VALUE: the degrees of the indoor temperature
 2. IP: the ip address to the magic mirror